mayalabeybz/ping.sk/README.md

-Hi guys,
+## Hi guys,

-this is a simple /ping command ! ;)
+> This is a simple /ping command in Skript for Minecraft ! ;)

+> Features
-> No permissions required
+ - No permissions required

-> Simple
+ - Simple

-> Easy to configure
+ - Easy to configure

-> You can add more aliases
+ - You can add more aliases

-Commands:
+> Commands
-/ping
+- /ping
-/lag
+- /lag
-/latency
+- /latency

 Thanks